The Exorcist: Plot

 Regan's personality becomes violent, and medical tests find no physical cause.
 During a house call, Regan exhibits abnormal strength and adult behavior, and speaks in an otherworldly voice.
 One night, Chris finds the house empty except for a sleeping Regan; Dennings had been left with her but is found dead at the bottom of a set of public stairs that begin beneath Regan's window.
 Detective William Kinderman questions Karras, confiding that Dennings's head was turned backward.
 Kinderman tells Chris that the only plausible explanation for Dennings's death is that he was pushed from Regan's window.
 As Kinderman leaves, a scarred and bloody Regan has another violent fit, furiously masturbating with a crucifix, turning her head backward and speaking in the voice of Dennings.
 She is confined to her bedroom and strapped to the bed.

 Now convinced that her daughter is possessed, Chris seeks out Karras, who visits Regan.
 The possessed Regan claims to be the Devil, and vomits into Karras's face while speaking in tongues.
 The demon says it will remain in Regan until she is dead.
-At night, Chris's assistant Sharon Spencer calls Karras to the house, where the words 'help me' appear on Regan's stomach; he concludes that an exorcism is warranted.
+Karras throws holy water onto Regan, causing her to react violently and speak in a bizarre language which he records.
+He later admits to Chris that it was tap water, causing him to doubt she is possessed.
+He has a linguist analyze the language on the tape, who concludes that it is perfect English being spoken backward.
+At night, Chris's assistant Sharon Spencer calls Karras to the house, where the words 'help me' appear carved in Regan's stomach from the inside; he concludes that an exorcism is warranted.
 His superior grants permission on the condition that an experienced priest lead the ritual.
 Merrin, having performed an exorcism before, is summoned.